-Human Services
+Human Services (HSV)

-HSV 111 Human Service Methods
+HSV-111 Human Service Methods

 An examination of roles, skills, methods, and psychological and ethical concepts involved in effective helping.
-Students study observation, listening, intake, referral, assessment, and problemsolving skills.
+Students study observation, listening, intake, referral, assessment, and problem-solving skills.
+Skills prerequisite: ENG-020.

-HSV 135 Intro to Community Resources
+HSV-135 Intro to Community Resources

 A broad survey of local resources and social services.
 Through readings, guest lectures, and research, students use Berkshire County as a social laboratory to examine community governance, health services, education, social welfare programs, public and voluntary personal social services, and formal and informal groups.
 The course also examines the impact of the economy and natural resources on the community.

-Skills prerequisite: ENG 010.
-Skills corequisite: ENG 020.
+Skills prerequisite: ENG-010.
+Skills Corequisite: ENG-020.

-HSV 151 Field Work Seminar I
+HSV-151 Field Work Seminar I

 A discussion course for human services interns to share field work experiences through case presentations.
 Students explore organizational structure; agency goals; human service roles; helping philosophies; supervisory, client, and colleague relationships; and professional ethics.
 Techniques and skills for specific internships are discussed.
 Prerequisite: Permission of the instructor.
-Co-requisite: HSV 161.
+Corequisite: HSV-161.

-HSV 161 Field Practicum I
+HSV-161 Field Practicum I

 An introductory internship giving students first- hand experience observing human service agencies in operation.
 Students perform tasks appropriate to a novice intern and record experiences in field work journals.
 An agency staff member provides supervision.
 Students spend a minimum of eight hours a week in the internship agency.
+Prerequisite: Permission of the instructor.
+Coreauisite: HSV-151.

-HSV 197 Topical Seminar in Human Services
+HSV-197 Topical Seminar in Human Services

 Specific course content at the discretion of the department.
 Details provided in pre-registration materials.
 Prerequisite: Permission of the instructor or program advisor.

-HSV 244 Working with Elders
+HSV-244 Working with Elders

-3 Credits - CC-OC - CC-WC
+3 Credits ■ CC-OC ■ CC-WC

 A course preparing human services students and professionals to work with elders in the community.
 The course will utilize universal design (UDL) techniques in the delivery of content as well as in providing students with UDL techniques that assist in addressing the issues and challenges of the elder population.

-Prerequisite: HSV 111 or 135 with a grade of B or better or permission of the instructor.
+Prerequisite: HSV-111 or HSV-135 with a grade of "B" or better or permission of the instructor.

-HSV 252 Field Work Seminar II
+HSV-252 Field Work Seminar II

 A continuation of skill development and sharing field experiences through case presentations.
 Students discuss factors which affect helping relationships, and the effectiveness of assessment and intervention techniques used in each case.
+Prerequisite: Permission of the instructor, Corequisite: HSV-262.

-HSV 253 Field Work Seminar III
+HSV-253 Field Work Seminar III

 A continuation of skills development and review of field experience through case presentations.
 The course emphasizes the dynamics of helping relationships, considers individual professional issues affecting ethics and competence, and develops assessment and intervention skills.
+Prerequisite: Permission of the instructor.
+Corequisite: HSV-263.

-HSV 262 Field Practicum II
+HSV-262 Field Practicum II

 An internship with increased levels of direct involvement in helping relationships, agency functioning, assessment, and case planning.
 Students keep field work journals and spend a minimum of twelve hours a week in the internship supervised by an agency staff person.
+Prerequisite: Permission of the instructor.
+Corequisite: HSV-252.